 It is in your best interest to combine your primary keywords with related keywords.
-Firstly, it gives your content a more natural feel (as opposed to spammy) and offer you more keywords for which to rank.
+Firstly, it gives your content a more natural feel (as opposed to spammy) and offers you more keywords for which to rank.
 You also have more keywords for which to create content around.

 Now, Google Correlate helps you to identify keywords that correlate with one another.
 Head over to Google Correlate, enter your keyword in the search field and click the Search Correlations button as shown below: